ag-computational-bio/bakta-docs/docs/index.rst

 Citation
 --------

-A manuscript is in preparation.
-To temporarily cite our work, please transitionally refer to:

-.. admonition:: Citation

-   **Schwengers O., Jelonek L., Dieckmann M., Beyvers S., Blom J., Goesmann A. (2021).
-Bakta:** Rapid & standardized annotation of bacterial genomes via alignment-free sequence identification. bioRxiv 2021.09.02.458689; doi: https://doi.org/10.1101/2021.09.02.458689
+   **Schwengers O., Jelonek L., Dieckmann M. A., Beyvers S., Blom J., Goesmann A. (2021).
+Bakta:** rapid and standardized annotation of bacterial genomes via alignment-free sequence identification.
+Microbial Genomics, 7(11). https://doi.org/10.1099/mgen.0.000685

 Bakta is standing on the shoulder of giants taking advantage of many publicly available databases.
 If you find any of those used within Bakta useful, please credit these primary sources, as well: